New Urban Energy Infrastructures and Smart Components

-From April 2015 until October 2019 the project EnergyLab Nordhavn – New Urban Energy Infrastructures will develop and demonstrate future energy solutions.
-The project utilizes Copenhagen’s Nordhavn as a full-scale smart city energy lab and demonstrates how electricity and heating, energy-efficient buildings and electric transport can be integrated into an intelligent, flexible and optimized energy system.
+From 2015 until 2019 the project EnergyLab Nordhavn – New Urban Energy Infrastructures has developed and demonstrated future energy solutions.
+The project has utilized and consolidated Copenhagen’s Nordhavn as a full-scale smart city energy lab and demonstrated how electricity and heating, energy-efficient buildings and electric transport can be integrated into an intelligent, flexible and optimized energy system.

-The project participants are: DTU, City of Copenhagen, CPH City & Port Development, HOFOR, Radius, ABB, Danfoss, Balslev, CleanCharge, Glen Dimplex, METRO THERM and the PowerLabDK facilities.
-The project is supported by EUDP (Energy Technology Development and Demonstration Programme).
+The project participants were: DTU, City of Copenhagen, CPH City & Port Development, HOFOR, Radius, ABB, Danfoss, COWI, Nerve Smart Systems, Glen Dimplex, METRO THERM and the PowerLabDK facilities.
+The project was supported by EUDP (Energy Technology Development and Demonstration Programme).

 Latest news and events